MIRI Coronagraphic Imaging APT Template

 This is a PSF Reference Observation

-Checking this box indicates that the observation is a PSF reference observation to be used for PSF subtraction (a detailed discussion on the choice of a good PSF reference star can be found in the high-contrast imaging pages).
+Checking this box indicates that the observation is a PSF reference observation to be used for PSF subtraction (a detailed discussion on the choice of a good PSF reference star can be found in the high-contrast imaging article).
 The PSF reference star observation should mirror that of the science target.
 Note that reference star observations have no proprietary period.

 PSF Reference Observations

 For a science target, uncheck the box mentioned above.
 This shows the PSF Reference Observations field that lists PSF reference observations that were previously specified in the same proposal; click on one of them to associate it with the science observation.